diuca-x/trivia/README.md

 .
 2nd and next rows the questions, answer options(separated by a ,) and date themselves
 - Now once started, the game always loads 10 questions from the db with todays date

-- In the game itself you will see
+In the game itself you will see

-.Three answer choices for each question
+.
+Three answer choices for each question

-.A scorecard to track your progress
+.
+A scorecard to track your progress

-.A clock to track how much time it takes to answer all 10 questions
+.
+A clock to track how much time it takes to answer all 10 questions

-.A hint option to remove one incorrect answer
+.
+A hint option to remove one incorrect answer

-To-Do
+## To-Do ##

 The following are some things that I plan to add to the trivia game in the future: